pdxjohnny/crate-python/DEVELOP.rst

 - Create a tag by running ``./devtools/create_tag.sh``

-On the master branch if the release was based on the master branch:
+On the master:

-- Cherry-pick the "prepare release x.y.z" commit to the master and push
+- Update the release notes to reflect the release

 PyPI Deployment
 ===============